cucumber/cucumber-jvm-scala/docs/usage.md

 class RunCucumberTest
 ```

-You can define several options like:
+You can define several options via the `@CucumberOptions` parameters like:
 - the "glue path" (default to current package): packages in which to look for glue code
 - the "features path" (default to current folder): folder in which to look for features file
+- some plugins